JGCRI/gcam-doc/emissions.md

 * CEDS does not have a breakdown of emissions for road transport by mode.
 Therefore, GAINS emission factors by transport sectors (passenger, freight) and fuels to supplement the CEDS road emissions and derive emissions by different modes using emissions factors from the [GAINS data set](https://iiasa.ac.at/web/home/research/researchPrograms/air/ECLIPSEv5.html).

-* Additional information on fluorinated gases is from Guus Velders.
+* Additional information on fluorinated gases is from the [2019 EPA Global Non-CO2 Greenhouse Gas Emission Projection & Mitigation Potential Report](https://www.epa.gov/global-mitigation-non-co2-greenhouse-gases/global-non-co2-greenhouse-gas-emission-projections).

 ##### Calibration year differences between CEDS and GCAM